m4sterbunny/rtd-gcp-cloud/source/pages/VMs.rst

 		+ Modify the firewall to allow HTTP or HTTPS traffic

-Launch GCP's `Cloud Shell <cloud-shell.html>`_
+.. topic:: Launch GCP's `Cloud Shell <cloud-shell.html>`_

 	This sets up a VM in the cloud, provisioned with an OS and the GCP SDK.
 This VM is configured to connect with the VM instances that *you* create.

 .. topic:: Setup a VM from the command line